Einstein gravity as a gauge theory for the conformal group: A review of Tractor geometry

-\subsection{Tractor-Einstein equations}
+\subsubsection{Tractor-Einstein equations}

 So far, we have seen that conformal metrics $\bm g$ on $M$ correspond to normal tractor connections $D$ on the tractor bundle $\cT$ (together with additional data if $n=2$).
 We have also seen that metric representatives $g$ of $\bm g$ correspond to non-degenerate scales $\bm\sigma$, and that these give rise to scale tractors $I^I=T^I(\bm\sigma)$.
 This allows for a full description of pseudo-Riemannian geometry in terms of tractor calculus/tractor geometry, which is particularly powerful in the study of Einstein geometry.

-\begin{theorem} Einstein metrics $g$ on $M$ are in one-to-one correspondence with pairs $(D,I^I)$ consisting of 1) a normal tractor connection $D$ and 2) a non-degenerate covariantly constant tractor section $I^I$, considered up to $P$-gauge transformations (and affine translations of $D$ if $n=2$). \end{theorem} \begin{proof} Let $D$ be a non-degenerate tractor connection and $I^I$ a non-degenerate covariantly constant tractor section.
+\begin{theorem}[see Bailey-Eastwood-Gover \cite{bailey_thomass_1994} and Calderbank \cite{calderbank_mobius_2006,burstall_conformal_2010}, for $n=2$] Einstein metrics $g$ on $M$ are in one-to-one correspondence with pairs $(D,I^I)$ consisting of 1) a normal tractor connection $D$ and 2) a non-degenerate covariantly constant tractor section $I^I$, considered up to $P$-gauge transformations (and affine translations of $D$ if $n=2$). \end{theorem} \begin{proof} Let $D$ be a non-degenerate tractor connection and $I^I$ a non-degenerate covariantly constant tractor section.
 Since $I^I$ is covariantly constant, in particular its norm is a constant, we will write $ \tilde{\Lambda} = -I^2$.
 In a reference tractor decomposition,

 and

 introducing the notation $\bm \Upsilon_i\bm\theta^i := \bm\sigma^{-1} \nabla^{\tau} \bm\sigma$, the first two equations are equivalent to

 where $Q:\Gamma(\cL^{-1}\otimes\cE^*)\to \Gamma(T^*M\otimes\cL^{-1}\otimes\cE^*)$ is the first-order non-linear differential operator given by \eqref{Q operator Def}.
 It only takes a direct calculation to check that when \eqref{Tractor Einstein equations 2} hold the third equation in \eqref{Tractor Einstein equations 1} follows identically.
 All in all the requirements that $I^I$ is non degenerate and covariantly constant are strictly equivalent to equations \eqref{Tractor Einstein equations 2}.
 In particular this set of equations does not depend on the choice of tractor decomposition.
 We will now make use of this fact to pick a particularly adapted tractor frame.